yfii/docs/vault.md

 ![](./img/vault-new1.png ':size=70%')

 3. You can see how many WETH you've deposited into the Vault in the *Deposited* section.
 You can withdraw at any time and when withdrawing, your yield (if there are any available) will be claimed at the same time.
 The *Earned* section displays how much you have actually earned in this Vault.
 You can claim your yield at any time without withdrawing your deposit.
-Please not that your claimable yield is released evenly in 24 hours after your last deposit.
+Please **note** that your claimable yield is released evenly in 24 hours after your last deposit.
+If you claim your yield within 24 hours, you only get a portion of it and the unclaimable part will be donated to YFII's development fund.
 The *Pending* section indicates the estimated yield to be harvested into the Vault (and to become your *Earned* balance).

 ![](./img/vault-new2.png ':size=70%')